 If you missed it, check out the changes coming to the Lunar Awards:

-Meet your judges for Part One of Season 10
+Meet your judges for Part 1 of Season 10

 Fantasy - Daniel W. Davison